Undergraduate Math Degrees

 - a Teaching Minor in Mathematics (for secondary education majors in other fields)

 Many students chose to enhance their math major by specializing in one or more areas of the mathematical sciences.
-At UM, such a specialization is called an "option".
-As the name indicates, an option is optional, and students can graduate with a B.A. in Mathematics without satisfying the requirements for one of the options.
+At UM, such a specialization is called a concentration (or "option").
+Concentrations are optional, and students can graduate with a B.A. in Mathematics without satisfying the requirements for one of the concentrations.

-Below, you can find a bit of information about each of these options.
-For more information on a specific option, talk to the faculty members in that area (see the listing of faculty members by research areas).
-As already mentioned, the specific degree requirements for the options can be found in the UM Catalog.
+Below, you can find a bit of information about each of the five available concentrations.
+For more information on a specific concentration, talk to the faculty members in that area (see the listing of faculty members by research areas).
+The specific degree requirements for the B.A. in Mathematics and its concentrations can be found in the UM Catalog.

 Applied mathematics refers to those topics in mathematics that are most useful for analyzing real world applications in engineering, physics, chemistry, earth sciences and biological sciences.
 The emphasis is often on constructing a (sometimes nonlinear) model of the real world application, and then applying analytic and numerical/computational solution techniques to the differential, difference or integral equations that result.
 Job opportunities for applied mathematicians exist in most industries, as well as in the National Laboratories (e.g. Sandia, Los Alamos and Lawrence Livermore).
 Academic opportunities are also available for applied mathematicians with an advanced degree.